9 Things to Avoid When Managing Social Media for a Brand

 "We’d be happy to review your concerns.
 Please visit our website or call customer service."

-The social media fallout was swift and intense as social media users piled on to openly mock and criticize the bank’s responses.
-It led to poor publicity for the bank in the face of an already difficult media situation.
+The social media fallout was swift and intense as social media users piled on to openly mock and criticize the bank.
+The incident led to poor publicity for the bank in the face of an already difficult media situation.

 How to Avoid It